 Ethics is a responsibility shared by us all, so it’s important that we’re all clear on what’s expected of us, and those we do business with.
-In October 2015, mandatory companywide ethics training was launched to raise awareness of business ethics throughout the organisation.
-To date, this has been completed by over 35,000 employees and contractors.

 You can view one of our training courses, designed with our operational staff in mind, by downloading the course from the attachments section on the right-hand side of this page.